aaronj1335/jeremenichelli.github.io/_drafts/states-in-components.md

 `isMobile` property checks the first axiom as it alters the output, but not the second one because after the component has been rendered the device won't change.

-So it's better to treat it as a _prop_ in case a parent component holds this value or move it outside the component as a constant value.
+It's better to treat it as a _prop_ in case a parent component holds this value or move it outside the component as a constant value.

 ```js
 import { Component } from 'react';